 Not exactly.
 Think of them more as complementary of one another.
 Here’s an easy way to think about the two:

-- Virtualization lets many operating systems run simultaneously on a single system.
+- Virtualization lets your operating systems (Windows or Linux) run simultaneously on a single hardware system.

 - Containers share the same operating system kernel and isolate the application processes from the rest of the system.
 For example: ARM Linux systems run ARM Linux containers, x86 Linux systems run x86 Linux containers, x86 Windows systems run x86 Windows containers.
 Linux containers are extremely portable, but they must be compatible with the underlying system.